Alzheimer's disease: Neuropathology

 The gross (macroscopic) appearance of the brain in Alzheimer's disease is variable.
-In many cases the cortical sulci are widened and the gyri are shrunken, but the degree of cortical atrophy varies, and it can sometimes be difficult to discern, particularly in very old subjects.
+In many cases the cortical sulci are widened and the gyri are shrunken, but the degree of cortical atrophy varies.
+It can sometimes be difficult to discern, particularly in the very elderly.
 The areas most affected by atrophy are the medial temporal lobe including the hippocampal formation, the amygdala, the frontal lobe and the parietal lobe; the occipital lobe is relatively unaffected by atrophy.
 The volume of the ventricles increases in parallel with cortical shrinkage.
 Studies using MRI and PET have documented reductions in the size of specific brain regions in people with Alzheimer's disease as they progress from mild cognitive impairment to Alzheimer's disease, and in comparison with similar images from healthy older adults.
-These macroscopic changes in the brain can occur in other disorders and to some extent in normal aging; thus, they are not specific to Alzheimer's disease, which can be diagnosed with certainty only by microscopic examination of the brain.
+These macroscopic changes in the brain are not specific to Alzheimer's and can occur in other disorders and to some extent in normal aging.

-At the microscopic level, the defining histopathologic characteristics of Alzheimer's disease are abundant Aβ plaques and neurofibrillary tangles in certain brain regions.
-Both of these abnormalities are clearly visible by microscopy; in the early stages of disease, tangles are present mainly in the medial temporal lobe and plaques are present mainly in the neocortex, but as the disease progresses the lesions proliferate throughout much of the brain.
+At the microscopic level, the defining histopathologic characteristics of Alzheimer's disease are abundant amyloid plaques and neurofibrillary tangles in certain brain regions.
+Both of these abnormalities are clearly visible by microscopy, and amyloid imaging.
+In the early stages of disease, tangles are present mainly in the medial temporal lobe and plaques are present mainly in the neocortex, but as the disease progresses the lesions proliferate throughout much of the brain.
 Although it was once thought that Alzheimer's disease can occur without neurofibrillary tangles in the neocortex, newer methods have shown that dementia in these cases can be linked to a comorbid condition, often Lewy body disease.